klamt-lab/Models_E.coli_High_ATP_Demand/README.md

 # Metabolic models of E. coli used to study metabolic changes under high ATP demand

 This repository contains kinetic and stoichiometric models of the central carbon and energy metabolism of E. coli growing under anaerobic conditions.
-T

 The models have been used in the following study:
-Boecker et al., Deciphering the Physiological Response of Escherichia coli Under High ATP Demand.
+Boecker et al., "Deciphering the Physiological Response of Escherichia coli Under High ATP Demand."

 ## Repository content